Densha de Go! (video game): Release

 Densha de Go! was demonstrated at the 1996 Amusement Machine Show (AMS) exposition in Tokyo, alongside G-Darius and Arkanoid Returns.
 It was released in Japan in March 1997.
 It was one of the expo's most popular games; Official Sega Saturn Magazine claims that it saw more player numbers than Sega's The House of the Dead.
 Taito chose not to release it overseas, as the company felt its heavy usage of region-specific train lines and stations made it unsuitable for non-Japanese players.

 A PlayStation home version of Densha de Go! was released on December 18, 1997 in Japan, followed by a version for Microsoft Windows on April 23, 1999.
 For the home versions, Taito produced a special controller that mimicked the control setup used in arcades.
-The controller was released separately and has since become a prize collector's item.
+The controller was released separately and has since become a prized collector's item.
 Ports for the Game Boy Color and WonderSwan were published in 2000.

 Reception

 The arcade version of Densha de Go! attracted considerable attention for its unique premise making it stand out among other games at the time, many of which were racing games or fighters.
+It was a hit in Japanese arcades.
 The PlayStation version of the game sold over one million copies, leading to Sony Computer Entertainment awarding Taito the Platinum Prize award at the 1998 PlayStation Awards ceremony.
 According to Taito representative Keiji Fujita, it is the company's second most-successful game after Space Invaders.

 Home ports of Densha de Go! were well-received by critics for retaining the same feel and realism the arcade version had.
 Dengeki PlayStation said that its easy-to-learn controls and more realistic approach made Densha de Go! a welcome title for newcomers to the genre.
 Many applauded the game’s attention to detail and accuracy with its usage of real-world railroads and trains.
 Dengeki PlayStation was particularly impressed with the accuracy of the in-game world and environments, saying it would greatly appeal to railroad fans and players not even familiar with the genre as a whole.
 Famitsu had a similar response, finding many of its railroad tracks and stations to be accurately depicted.

-Some publications were mixed on the game’s graphics.
-Dengeki PlayStation stated the PlayStation conversion’s graphics were not as good as the arcade version.
+Some publications were mixed on the game's graphics.
+Dengeki PlayStation wrote that the PlayStation conversion's graphics was not as good as the arcade version.
 The WonderSwan port was disliked by Famitsu for having poor graphics and clunky controls, saying it was a drastic downgrade in quality compared to other versions of the game.